Saturday, 14 Apr 2018

 - The Internet can be a very useful source of advice about medications and supplements that can help with a wide range of conditions.
 However—and it is a big however—you should never start taking anything without consulting a professional to confirm that it is a good idea.
 Above all, medication should not be purchased over the Internet, as there is no way of knowing if it has been subjected to proper quality controls.
 You need a professional to make sure that any changes to your medication or supplement regime will be good for you.
 Unregulated taking of medication can be a very serious risk to your health.

 - Friendships formed and conducted over the Internet can be a fantastic source of emotional support, and can be just as real and meaningful as IRL (In Real Life) relationships.
 However, they should complement real-life contact, rather than replacing it.
 For emotional health and well-being, it is essential to have face-to-face contact with people we care about.
 If you find that you are spending more time “with” your online friends than people you know in person, it’s time to turn off your device and invite someone to meet up for coffee or a drink.
+Too much reliance on the internet for relationships can lead to social anxiety in the real world.

 The Internet has changed the way we live our lives.
 It’s up to us to ensure that we use it wisely!